 Does MTrek prevent me from participating in any orientation activities or summer preparation classes?

-All orientation activities and tests are prior to the start of MTrek, so you should not have any conflicts.
-All MTreks are required to be back before the first day of class as well.
-We will keep everyone posted but we do not expect many, if any, conflicts.
+All orientation activities take place prior to the start of MTrek, so you should not have any conflicts.
+All MTreks are required to be back before any academic programming.

 Ann Arbor is such a cool town – I’d love to get settled in prior to heading off on my a MTrek.